 The estimates and judgements that affect the application of the Company's accounting policies and disclosures and have a significant risk of causing a material adjustment to the carrying amounts of assets, liabilities, income and expenses are discussed below.

 (i) Exploration and Evaluation Expenditure

-In the year ended March 31, 2019 the Group made an impairment reversal adjustment to its exploration and evaluation assets as set out in Note 12 in the Audited Annual Financial Statements for the year ended March 31, 2019.
+In the prior year the Group has made an impairment reversal adjustment to its exploration and evaluation assets as set out in Note 12.

 (ii) Share-based payment transactions